awsdocs/amazon-eks-user-guide/doc_source/update-cluster.md

    kubectl apply -f https://raw.githubusercontent.com/NVIDIA/k8s-device-plugin/1.0.0-beta/nvidia-device-plugin.yml
    ```

 1. After your cluster update is complete, update your worker nodes to the same Kubernetes version of your updated cluster\.
-For more information, see [Worker node updates](update-workers.md)\.
+For more information, see [Self\-managed worker node updates](update-workers.md)\.
 Any new pods launched on Fargate will have a `kubelet` version that matches your cluster version\.
 Existing Fargate pods will not be changed\.

 ## Kubernetes 1\.16 upgrade prerequisites<a name="1-16-prequisites"></a>